9 Things That Causes Water Pollution And Its Possible Solution

 Discharge of Radioactive Wastes

 High concentrations of radioactive waste can cause great alarm to the public.
-It can cause illnesses such as cancer which can ultimately cause the death of a person.
+It can cause illnesses such as cancer, which can ultimately cause the death of a person.

-Norway has been receiving significant doses of radioactive pollution from Sellafield, and the government has repeatedly been complaining about the company.
-Both the Norwegian and the Irish governments have been continuously pushing for the plant's closure for years.
+Norway has received significant doses of radioactive pollution from Sellafield, and the government has repeatedly complained about the company.

 Oil Spills